 I spent the whole weekend working at home but I made it, I finished the book translation.
-When last night I was stuck in the traffic on the freeway clogged up by the renewal works I was happy, jammed, lit by the red shades of the cars stop lights, but happy.
+When last night I was stuck in the traffic on the freeway clogged up by the renewal works I was happy, jammed, lit by the red shades of the car stoplights, but happy.
 I was done.
 A strange sense of lightness mixed with the anxiety due to the unknown future made me euphoric.
 And then I finally ate a great risotto with porcini mushrooms to celebrate the moment…

 Grandma, dad and the mushrooms

 When autumn comes my grandmother becomes restless, she looks at the sky, at the forest, listening to the stories of the other inhabitants of our village.
-She begins to get the right tools ready: comfortable shoes, long trousers, long-sleeved shirt, a walking cane and a wicker basket.
+She begins to get the right tools ready: comfortable shoes, long trousers, a long-sleeved shirt, a walking cane and a wicker basket.
 I do not know how many times during my primary school she would make me a good lunch and she would run away, she had to get into the woods before dark, searching for mushrooms.

 She always loved to venture herself into the woods or in the pine forest, silent, examining with her expert eyes every corner under the oaks or bushes of sorghum.
-Then Grazia and Maura, my grandmother’s friends, came into our family and the wood and the mushrooms became a unmissable appointment in autumn, a chance to spend some time with friends.
-Now Grazia, Maura and grandma are well-known for venturing deep into the woods, getting lost a few times and every time coming back home by a different route, but always bringing something interesting and good in their baskets.
+Then Grazia and Maura, my grandmother’s friends, came into our family and the wood and the mushrooms became an unmissable appointment in autumn, a chance to spend some time with friends.
+Now, Grazia, Maura and grandma are well-known for venturing deep into the woods, getting lost a few times and every time coming back home by a different route, but always bringing something interesting and good in their baskets.

 Dad has an extraordinary eye for mushrooms, too.

 He rarely ventures himself into the wood searching for mushrooms, but when he takes the basket and goes, he has always something interesting for us.
-During my university years we went to visit a friend with the whole family in the woods around Montieri.
+During my university years, we went to visit a friend with the whole family in the woods around Montieri.
 We were walking along a forest path to digest a generous lunch of grilled meat and sausages, when my dad left the group, went into the scrub and shortly after came out with a porcini.
-This happened several times, leaving all the group amazed and filling with pride the heart of his daughter.
+This happened several times, leaving all the group amazed and filling with pride in the heart of his daughter.